mooncryption/reddit-tip-extension/docs/README.md

 2. Click the `give tip` button on any post.
 Instead of giving a tip, click the `Check Balance` button in the middle, as shown here:
 <center><img src="https://mooncryption.github.io/reddit-tip-extension/marketing/balance.gif"/></center>

-* `/u/tippr` will sends you a message with your balance soon!
+* `/u/tippr` will send you a message with your balance soon!

 ## Make A Withdrawal
 1. Go to any Reddit sub (e.g. [/r/btc](https://reddit.com/r/btc)).